-Alternative 2 and 3 differ on two dimensions.
+Alternatives 2 and 3 differ on two dimensions.
 Alternative 2 would require shareholders to harvest at least 10% of their annual allocation on average, for any three consecutive year period.
 Sub-alternative 2a would apply the "inactive" definition only to actual landed crabs.
 Sub-alternative 2b would apply the "inactive" definition to any combination of landed crabs and pounds transferred.
 Alternative 3 would require shareholders to harvest at least 30% of their annual allocation on average, for any three consecutive year period.
-Sub-alternative 3b would apply the "inactive" definition only to actual landed crabs.
+Sub-alternative 3a would apply the "inactive" definition only to actual landed crabs.
+Sub-alternative 3 would require shareholders to harvest at least 30% of their annual allocation on average, for any three consecutive year period.
+Sub-alternative 3a would apply the "inactive" definition only to actual landed crabs.
 Sub-alternative 3b would apply the "inactive" definition to any combination of landed crabs and pounds transferred.

 Implementing any sub-alternative of Alternatives 2 or 3 would require buyers of shares to make certain the shares they are buying would not be subject to being revoked after they are purchased.
 It is possible a person could buy shares and lose them the next year because of this rule.
 This possibility makes it imperative buyers know the status of share certificates.
 Tracking the status of share certificates would be done by NOAA Fisheries Service.
 They would then provide buyers with the status of share certificate before share certificates were transferred.
 Tracking this additional information would be expected to increase the monitoring cost of the program.
+Although this will be done through the online catch share system (based on similar programs developed for the Gulf of Mexico catch share programs) and once developed, would likely be straightforward and simple for both fishermen and administrative staff to use.